swstack/msse-5831-embedded-systems/README.md

 * When Button C is pushed twice, blink yellow LED at 2 Hz (every 1250ms)
 * When Button C is pushed a third time, turn the yellow LED off.

-# HW 2

-Intro to ISRs.
+# HW 2: Intro to ISRs

 * Blink the Green on-board LED () using the main loop at a rate of .5 Hz.